MikaelHailu/safemeds-ai/architecture.md

 ## System Overview

-The DHIS2 AI Drug Safety Checker is a fully automated workflow that runs on OpenFn Lightning.
+SafeMeds AI is a fully automated workflow that runs on OpenFn Lightning.
 It polls DHIS2 every 5 minutes for new prescription events and generates AI-powered safety assessments written back to the patient's Tracker record.

 ## Data Flow